Skip to content

 When the above image appears, press Enter a few times.

-Next, Password: will appear, and you need to paste the password you copied (if you forgot it, you can find it on the product information page).
+Next, Password: will appear.
+Now, paste the password you copied (if you forgot it, you can find it on the product information page).

 image.png

-Hold down the Shift key + Insert key to paste the password, preventing the password from being correct but unable to log in, and then press Enter.
+Hold down the Shift key + Insert key to paste the password to prevent login failures even with a correct password, and then press Enter.

 image.png